How to Become a Police Officer in Denver

 Denver Police Officer RequirementsLike most major cities, Denver requires all police candidates to be a US citizen, at least 21 years old and hold a high school diploma or a G.E.D.
 All candidates are also required to be registered residents of Colorado and hold a valid driver’s license by the time of hire.

-Additionally, applicants are subjected an extensive background check and a polygraph test upon applying for employment.
+Additionally, applicants are subjected to an extensive background check and a polygraph test upon applying for employment.
 Any prior offense may come under scrutiny, but specific criminal charges can be an automatic disqualifier.
 For example, any candidate with a felony charge on record is not eligible to become a Denver cop.
 Additional disqualifiers are any serious behavioral charges such as domestic violence, cruelty to animals, resisting arrest, etc. Candidates must have no DUI charges within in the last five years and no illegal drug use in three years.
 Any major traffic violations within the last seven years may also disqualify a candidate.

 Examinations Required for Denver Police Recruits